SEIR-7-06/mongoose-lesson/README.md

 ## Create a connection to MongoDB

-We need to install and require Mongoose in our project and connect to the MongoDB service (it could be local or hosted).
-We can do this in server.js, or separate the code a little more by using a models directory and connecting everything in models/index.js.
+We need to install and require Mongoose, and connect to the MongoDB service (it could be local or hosted).

 First install the npm package